raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b02_git-github-e-internet/02.01_git-e-github-o-que-e/README.md

 <h2 id="en">:us: English</h2>
 <h3>Git & GitHub - What are they and what are they used for</h3>
 <p>In today's class, we learned about the Git version control system and the GitHub platform.
-In this exercise, we practiced creating and linking a local Git repository to one of our GitHub account using bash.</p>
+In this exercise, we practiced creating and linking a local Git repository to one of our GitHub remote repositories using bash.</p>